 Opened in 1949, the Victory Grill was an important part of the Chitlin' Circuit.
 The Chitlin' Circuit was the name given collectively to music venues that featured black musicians, including influential performers such as W.C.
 Clark, Miles Davis, Etta James, and B.B.
 King.
 The Victory Grill is listed on the National Register of Historic Places.

-A statue in front of the Emma S. Barrientos Mexican American Cultural Center recognizes the contributions of the Perez and Ramos families to Austin's music scene.
+Mexican American Cultural Center recognizes the contributions of the Perez and Ramos families to Austin's music scene.
 The statue is part of "The Trail of Tejano Legends," a project of the Austin Latino Music Association (ALMA).